justinrgarrard/USEduData/README.md

 ### Setup

-This program is intended to be run on a Linux system with `make` and `python3` installed.
+This program is intended to be run on a Linux system with `make`, `git-lfs`,  and `python3` installed.
 Required Python libraries are listed in requirements.txt, and will be installed automatically as part of the usage.

 ### Usage